cherryjs/cherry.js/README.md

      * do anything you want with cherry.js
      */

-    //And when you don't want to use cherry any more, you can call $C('unbind')
+    //And when you don't want to use cherry any more, you can call $C.unbind()
     $C.unbind();

 ### Use cherry.js in Node.js